 It is a greenhouse gas.

-And so what has to happen?
+And so, what has to happen?

-So what do we do?
+So, what do we do?

 It's simply a financial scam.

-Into into quick cash, doing it on the basis of the guilt that they have made people feel for engaging in this ruinous to the climate and the planet behaviors.
+It is an attempt to turn something that is as plentiful as any other thing on the planet into gold, into quick cash, doing it on the basis of the guilt that they have made people feel for engaging in this ruinous to the climate and the planet behavior.

-Those are the two things.
+So, those are the two things.

-Expanding government, give them more control over private sector businesses, and turning carbon dioxide into gold.
+That's really all this is about: expanding government, giving more control over private sector businesses, and turning carbon dioxide into gold.

-Hey, I have a quick question.
+Back after this: Hey, I have just a quick question.

-This is sort of a it is a little bit of a trick question.
+It is a little bit of a trick question.

 I shouldn't have said that.